SakibAhmedShuva/S3-File-Manager/README.md

 3. **Managing Files**
    - View all files in your bucket
+   - Sort files using various criteria
    - Download files directly
    - Copy shareable links
-   - Delete files as needed
+   - Delete individual files
    - Preview images and videos

+4. **Bulk Operations**
+   - Delete all files with CAPTCHA verification
+   - Refresh file list to see updates
+   - Sort files by different parameters

-## 🔒 Security Considerations
+## 🔒 Security Features

 - AWS credentials are handled server-side
 - Support for both public and private file access
 - Configurable expiration times for presigned URLs
+- CAPTCHA verification for bulk delete operations
 - Secure file handling with proper mime-type detection

 ## 🤝 Contributing